 The Anita Borg Institute (ABI), a nonprofit organization focused on the advancement of women in computing, today announced Thoughtworks as the winner of the 2016 Top Companies for Women Technologists program.
 With the highest overall score, the global software company has been recognized as a true leader in recruiting, retaining and advancing more women in technical roles.

 The national benchmark program evaluated 60 companies with more than 1.4 million US employees, including 552,000 technologists across 10 industries, with Thoughtworks showcasing:

-“We began focusing on the diversity of our workforce more than 6 years ago, and to be designated as the top company for women technologist by the Anita Borg Institute is deeply gratifying,” said Dr. Rebecca Parsons, Chief Technology Officer, ThoughtWorks.
+“We began focusing on the persity of our workforce more than 6 years ago, and to be designated as the top company for women technologist by the Anita Borg Institute is deeply gratifying,” said Dr. Rebecca Parsons, Chief Technology Officer, Thoughtworks.
 “Diversity benefits everyone and the industry is beginning to embrace this opportunity.
-The concrete commitment to measure and improve will expand diversity, fostering new ideas and better business results.“
+The concrete commitment to measure and improve will expand persity, fostering new ideas and better business results.“

-ThoughtWorks has implemented a number of programs and philosophies over the last six years to increase diversity within the company.
+Thoughtworks has implemented a number of programs and philosophies over the last six years to increase persity within the company.
 This includes

 An insights report from 2016 Top Companies program can be found here.